Gilligan's Island season 1: Cast

 The series employed an ensemble cast of seven main actors and actresses.
 Denver played the role of the titular First Mate Gilligan, a bumbling, naive, and accident-prone crewman who often messes up the castaways chances of rescue.
 Alan Hale, Jr. portrayed The Skipper, captain of the S.S.
 Minnow and the older friend of Gilligan.
 Jim Backus appeared as Thurston Howell III, a millionaire, and Natalie Schafer played his wife, Eunice Lovelle Wentworth Howell.
 Tina Louise played the role of Ginger Grant, a famous movie star.
 Russell Johnson portrayed Professor Roy Hinkley, Ph.D., a high school science teacher who often used his scientific background for ways to get the castaways off the island.
 Dawn Wells played Mary Ann Summers, a wholesome farm girl from Kansas.
 Charles Maxwell was the uncredited voice of the radio announcer, to whom the castaways would often listen.

 Broadcast history

 The season aired Saturdays from 8:30-9:00 pm (EST) on CBS.
 It was the only season filmed in black-and-white.

 DVD release

-The DVD was released by Warner Home Video, along with the pilot episode as a bonus episode.
+The DVD was released by Warner Home Video, with the pilot episode as a bonus episode.